jellyfin/jellyfin-vue/README.md

 ## [Hosted instance 🌍](https://jf-vue.pages.dev/)

 Our hosted instance points to a version built from the current `master` branch.
-Hosted by CloudFlare Pages.
+Hosted by Cloudflare Pages.

 ⚠️ **This only works for Jellyfin servers that [are behind a reverse proxy and has HTTPS correctly set up](https://jellyfin.org/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy)**.
 If your server runs over HTTP, you must use another deployment type.